 Roadmap

 Currently, Poseidon is the product of many years of us creating a tool we’d use internally.
-We’ve intentionally kept it simple for our initial release to the public, but we have a number of features we’d like to release in the future.
+We’ve intentionally kept it simple, but we have a number of features we’d like to release in the future.

 Next Up

-- Job System: Next Up on our list will be moving our asynchronous operations over to the Unity Job System in order to speed up carves.
+- Job System: Moving our carving math onto the Unity Job System to greatly speed up carves.
+Same APIs, faster crunching.

 Future Improvements